-1. INTRODUCTION I
+1. INTRODUCTION 1

-Back ground 1
+Background 1

 Objective 2

 Scope 2

-Structure 2
+Structure

 2. MODIFICATION MANAGEMENT PROGRAMME 3

 3. ROLES AND RESPONSIBILITIES FOR PLANT MODIFICATIONS 7

 Operating organization 7

-Relation to contractors and other external organizations
+Relation to contractors and other external organizations 8

 4. MODIFICATIONS RELATING TO PLANT CONFIGURATION 8

 Categorization of modifications by safety significance 9

 Safety assessment

 Review of proposed modifications 11

 Design considerations 12

-Modifications to operational limits and conditions 12
+Modifications to operational limits and conditions 13

-Modifications to procedures and documentation.
+Modifications to procedures and documentation 13

-Modifications to computer based systems
+Modifications to computer based systems 13

 Configuration control

-5. MODIFICATIONS TO THE OPERATING ORGANIZATION 14
+5. MODIFICATIONS TO THE OPERATING ORGANIZATION 15

-Organizational changes 14
+Organizational changes

-Modifications to programmes for the management of operations 15
+Modifications to programmes for the management of operations

-Modifications to safety assessment tools and processes 16
+Modifications to safety assessment tools and processes

 6. TEMPORARY MODIFICATIONS 16

 7. IMPLEMENTATION OF MODIFICATIONS RELATING TO PLANT CONFIGURATION 18

 Administrative control of modifications to plant configuration 18

 Specific safety considerations of modifications to plant configuration 19

 Testing and commissioning of modifications to plant configuration 19

-Putting modifications to plant configuration into operation 20
+Putting modifications to plant configuration into operation 21

-8. IMPLEMENTATION OF ORGANIZATIONAL CHANGES 21
+8. IMPLEMENTATION OF ORGANIZATIONAL CHANGES 22

 9. TRAINING OF PERSONNEL 22

-10. MANAGEMENT OF DOCUMENTATION 22
+10. MANAGEMENT OF DOCUMENTATION 23

-API PENDIX I 24
+APF PENDIX I 24

 APF PENDIX II 25

 REFERENCES 26

 CONTRIBUTORS TO DRAFTING AND REVIEW 28